Ziyuliz/indeng253_proj/README.md

 # Ind Eng c253 ♥️ Final Project

-This is an code attemp of this algorithm.
+This is an code attemp to this algorithm.